Sangeetha-k-1112/Naso-Tech-Full-Stack-Internship-Project/README.md

 ## Project Overview

-The Movie Recommendation System is a machine learning-based application developed using IMDb movie data to provide movie recommendations based on available movie information and recommendation logic.
+The Movie Recommendation System is a machine learning-based application developed using IMDb movie data to provide relevant movie recommendations.

-The project involved working with movie datasets, data processing, recommendation logic, RESTful APIs, and backend application development.
+The project involved data processing, machine learning concepts, recommendation logic, backend development, and RESTful API integration.

-This project was developed during my **Full Stack Developer Internship at Naso Tech Pvt.
+The project was developed as part of my **Full Stack Developer Internship at Naso Tech Pvt.
 Ltd.**

 ---